HippoCampusRobotics/fav_docs/tutorials/ros_package.rst

 .. hint:: Just to remind you: you stop running programs in a terminal by the shortcut :kbd:`Ctrl` + :kbd:`C`.

-In the node's source code you can see that the sent thruster setpoints are :code:`sin` and :code:`cos` signals.
+In the node's source code you can see that the sent setpoints are :code:`sin` and :code:`cos` signals.

-We have started the :code:`setpoint_publisher.py` node but since it just publishes ROS messages, we can't see any output in the terminals.
+We have started the :code:`setpoint_publisher.py` node.
+But since it just publishes ROS messages we can't see any output in the terminals.
 We can use command line tools :code:`ros2 node` and :code:`ros2 topic` to get some insights on what is going on in the background hidden from our curious eyes.
 With :code:`ros2 node info /name/of/our/node` we can get various information on our node.
 For example what publications and what subscriptions it has.
 Or in other words: what are the topics the node wants to receive data on and what are the topics it ouputs data on.